bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+- Scheduling
+- Memory Allocation
+- Interfaces with peripheral hardware

 2. Describe the job of the Scheduler in the OS in general.

+- It is the process manager that handles removal and running of a process from the CPU.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+- A  MLFQ algorithm can manage dynamic processes, Round-Robin on the other hand is only good at processes that are similiar in length

 ## Programming Exercise: The Lambda School Shell (`lssh`)